This event is now past. Photo highlights of the 2018 Awards Luncheon can be viewed HERE.

-Join the UCLA Center for the Study of Women for a special end of the year event to honor our student award recipients and the Center’s accomplishments over the past year!
+Join the UCLA Center for the Study of Women for a special end of the year event to honor the Center’s accomplishments, student award recipients, and this year’s Distinguished Leader in Feminism Award honorees!

 Chairman and CEO, Madison Media Management, LLC